purecloudlabs/roberta-tokenizer/README.md

 ```

 An example output would be: `[0, 9226, 531, 28, 5, 317, 2]` - Depends on the given vocabulary and merges files.

+### Contribution guidelines

+---

+* Use temporary branches for every issue/task.